Loading...Loading

 HISTORY: 2016 Act No. 270 (S.667), Section 6, eff January 1, 2017.

-(B) An employee or contractor of a state agency or a political subdivision of the State with access to or that uses federal tax information must:
+(B) An applicant, prospective employee, employee, subcontractor, or contractor of a state agency or a political subdivision of the State with access to or that uses federal tax information must:

 (1) agree to a national background check and the release of all investigative records to the applicable state agency or political subdivision for the purpose of verifying criminal history information for noncriminal justice purposes; and